-There’s no limit on how much a person can pay into a registered pension scheme – but there are tax thresholds:
+There’s no limit on how much can be paid into UK registered pension schemes for an individual – but there are tax thresholds:

 - tax relief – there’s a limit on the amount of personal contributions someone can make that can benefit from tax relief.

 - annual allowance – if total personal, third party and employer contributions exceed the annual allowance, tapered annual allowance or money purchase annual allowance (MPAA) for a tax year this may attract an annual allowance tax charge.

 Individuals can be members of and contribute to more than one pension scheme at the same time, but the above thresholds need to be considered when deciding on how much they can pay to each one.

 Personal contributions are contributions paid by an individual or by a third party on their behalf.
 The third party can be an individual, a corporate body or other legal entity but not the employer.
 Contributions paid by a third-party count towards a member’s tax relievable limits.
 This means the member will receive any tax relief due on the contribution made, not the third party making it.
 So, if the member is a higher rate taxpayer then they will be able to claim higher rate tax relief on any third party contributions made.

 The following payment types count as personal contributions: